apache/beam/website/src/documentation/programming-guide.md

 behavior is to return a `PCollection` containing one item.
 That item's value comes from the accumulator in the combine function that you specified when applying `Combine`.
-For example, the Beam provided sum combine function returns a zero value (the sum of an empty input), while the max combine function returns a maximal or infinite value.
+For example, the Beam provided sum combine function returns a zero value (the sum of an empty input), while the min combine function returns a maximal or infinite value.

 To have `Combine` instead return an empty `PCollection` if the input is empty,